Ways You're Damaging Your Heart Without Realizing It, Say Doctors

 "Having breast cancer, and a few other types of cancers, can lead to a higher chance of heart attacks — due to cancer itself, as well as certain chemotherapy or radiation therapy," says Shah.

 The Rx: If you've been treated for breast cancer, ask your doctor about your heart attack risk, and be alert for possible symptoms.
-And to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+And to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk.